Have you ever looked at your net filled with your latest catch and thought, what type of carp even is that? I know I certainly did in the beginning.

-Well where do we start?
-The bottom feeding common carp of course, sometimes referred to as the “European Carp” or “Cyprinus carpio”.
+Well, where do we start?
+The bottom-feeding common carp is sometimes referred to as the “European Carp” or “Cyprinus carpio”.

-Considering this carp has the word “common” in it’s name you would automatically assume that you will have more chance catching this species than any other at commercial fisheries but a lot of the time this is not the case.
+Considering this carp has the word “common” in its name, you would automatically assume that you will have more chance of catching this species than any other at commercial fisheries, but this is not the case.

-Quite often fisheries will stock a larger quantity of “mirror carp” so hooking into a massive common is definitely an exhilarating experience.
+Often fisheries will stock a larger quantity of “mirror carp” so hooking into a massive common is an exhilarating experience.

-Nowadays in the UK this is not the case as carp are primarily stocked for the satisfaction of us anglers.
+Nowadays in the UK, this is not the case as carp are primarily stocked for the satisfaction of our anglers.

-In the Czech Rebublic, Poland and Slovakia carp is sometimes eaten as part of their Christmas dinner.
+In the Czech Republic, Poland and Slovakia carp are sometimes eaten as part of their Christmas dinner.

-If you want to learn more about eating carp take a read at this post which explores if carp are edible.
+If you want to learn more about eating carp, read this post, which explores if carp are edible.